mmubarak0/ShortRan/README.md

 # ShortRan
-this is high level language built on Top of Python
+this is a shortcuts for command line or shell on the GO

+Goals:
+--> Django command
+--> cmd command
+--> python